 Another rule written into the U.S. tax code states that any funds from the original sale of property, must not go to the property owner or the property owner’s agent.
 Instead, they must be given to a qualified intermediary.
 That qualified intermediary is generally an individual, or company that works exclusively with dealing with 1031 tax exchanges.

 They must have no other contact with the owner other than serving as a qualified intermediary for the exchange that is about to take place.
 The intermediary will be responsible for holding funds related to the exchange and for distributing them as needed.
 If in the end there are proceeds that are rightfully the owners, those funds will be taxed.

 1031 Exchange Houston Timelines

-So while property owners in Houston, Texas may want to further investigate 1031 Tax Exchanges to see if they are eligible tax benefits, it’s important to fully understand this tax code to ensure that you meet all the rules and requirements that will make you eligible.
+Property owners in Houston, Texas may want to further investigate 1031 Tax Exchanges to see if they are eligible for tax benefits.
+It’s important to fully understand this tax code to ensure that you meet all the rules and requirements that will make you eligible.

 Note: the information presented here is accurate at the time of writing, but should not be officially relied upon for specific transactions or considered official tax advice.
 Please consult a tax advisor prior to any specific transactions or portfolio changes.

 The Best Houston Realtor to Sell Your Home